 Funder: National Institute of Corrections

-Summary: Supports development of evidence-based behavioral health training and policy innovation for correctional staff to address mental health and substance use challenges in correctional settings.
+Summary: Supports development of evidence-based behavioral health training and policy innovations for correctional staff and systems.